devAbba/blogging_api/README.md

     - blogs should be paginated
     - filterable by state
 9. Logged in and not logged in users should be able to get a published blog
-10. List of blogss endpoint that can be accessed by both logged in and not logged in users should be paginated
+10. List of blogs endpoint that can be accessed by both logged in and not logged in users should be paginated
     - default of 20 per page
     - it should be searchable by author, title and tags
     - it should be orderable by read_count, reading_time and timestamp